RaptorSDS/Meter_reader/README.md

-table highlight , debug view of communication (hex) read OBIS Value scale and unit
-1.8.0
+table highlight for most used value for electricity meter , 1.8.0
 2.8.0
 c.1.0
 0.2.0

+debug view of communication (hex) read OBIS Value scale and unit